mguida22/InForm/README.md

 # Sensor Shirt
-A shirt that measures body position
+A shirt that helps you learn yoga by giving live feedback on your body position compared to the correct form.

 ## Setup

+The Teensy 3.1 was used as the microcontroller for the sensor shirt.
+To run this just like an Arduino board, you will need to download the Teensyduino software on your computer, which can be downloaded from https://www.pjrc.com/teensy/td_download.html.

+From there you can start Arduino and select the correct board you are using.
+For the first time run, you will have to "Verify" the code and then press the button on the Teensy when prompted to program the code.

 <!-- TODO: create package.json file for all required node libraries -->
-There are some libraries and packages required to run the sensor shirt.
+There are also some libraries and packages required to run the sensor shirt.
 First you will need to have Node.js installed on your computer, which you can download from http://nodejs.org.

 After installing node, or if you already have it, in your command line run each of the following commands to install all required packages.